NeurIT: Pushing the Limit of Neural Inertial Tracking for Indoor Robotic IoT: Abstract

 \section{Abstract}

-Inertial tracking is vital for robotic IoT and has gained popularity thanks to the ubiquity of low-cost Inertial Measurement Units (IMUs) and deep learning-powered tracking algorithms.
-Existing works, however, have not fully utilized IMU measurements, particularly magnetometers, nor maximized the potential of deep learning to achieve the desired accuracy.
-To enhance the tracking accuracy for indoor robotic applications, we introduce \sysname, a sequence-to-sequence framework that elevates tracking accuracy to a new level. \sysname employs a Time-Frequency Block-recurrent Transformer (\modulename) at its core, combining the power of recurrent neural network (RNN) and Transformer to learn representative features in both time and frequency domains.
-To fully utilize IMU information, we strategically employ body-frame differentiation of the magnetometer, which considerably reduces the tracking error. \sysname is implemented on a customized robotic platform and evaluated in various indoor environments.
+Inertial tracking is vital for robotic IoT and has gained popularity thanks to the ubiquity of low-cost inertial measurement units and deep learning-powered tracking algorithms.
+Existing works, however, have not fully utilized IMU measurements, particularly magnetometers, nor have they maximized the potential of deep learning to achieve the desired accuracy.
+To address these limitations, we introduce \sysname, which elevates tracking accuracy to a new level. \sysname employs a Time-Frequency Block-recurrent Transformer (\modulename) at its core, combining both RNN and Transformer to learn representative features in both time and frequency domains.
+To fully utilize IMU information, we strategically employ body-frame differentiation of magnetometers, considerably reducing the tracking error.
+We implement \sysname on a customized robotic platform and conduct evaluation in various indoor environments.
 Experimental results demonstrate that \sysname achieves a mere 1-meter tracking error over a 300-meter distance.
-Notably, it significantly outperforms state-of-the-art baselines by 48.21\% on unseen data. \sysname also performs comparably to the visual-inertial approach (Tango Phone) in vision-favored conditions and surpasses it in plain environments.
-We believe \sysname takes an important step forward toward practical neural inertial tracking for ubiquitous and scalable tracking of robotic things. \sysname, including the source code and the dataset, is open-sourced here: \url{https://github.com/NeurIT-Project/NeurIT}.
+Notably, it significantly outperforms state-of-the-art baselines by 48.21\% on unseen data.
+Moreover, \sysname demonstrates robustness in large urban complexes and performs comparably to the visual-inertial approach (Tango Phone) in vision-favored conditions while surpassing it in feature-sparse settings.
+We believe \sysname takes an important step forward toward practical neural inertial tracking for ubiquitous and scalable tracking of robotic things. \sysname is open-sourced here: \url{https://github.com/aiot-lab/NeurIT}.